ishaansingh05/SmartScan-ai/README.md

 best_brain_tumor_model.keras
 ```

-This saved model is loaded directly by the Streamlit application during inference.
+This saved model is loaded directly by the HuggingFace space during inference.

 ---